Skip to content

 and(x, in1,in2 ); // incorrect, inconsistent horizontal whitespace

-and(x, in1, in2); // incorrect, no space after/before parenthesis
+and(x, in1, in2); // correct, no space after/before parenthesis

-and( x, in1, in2 ); // correct
+and( x, in1, in2 ); // correct, space after/before parenthesis

 Additional horizontal whitespace can be used to align visual columns when appropriate.
 The following is correct if we want to align the visual columns to improve readability.